$20 a Week for 10 Years: What Your Money Could Become

 $20/week is $10,400 over 10 years.
 At the S&P 500's historical 10% average return, it grows to over $17,000.
 Here's the math for three paths.

 Investing $20 a week for 10 years means contributing $10,400 total.
 Where that money goes determines the outcome.
-In a standard savings account at 0.5%, it grows to roughly $10,660.
+In a standard savings account at 0.5%, it grows to roughly $10,700.
 In an S&P 500 index fund at the historical 10% average annual return, it reaches approximately $17,400.
-The gap between those two numbers, over $6,700, represents the cost of not knowing where to put your money.
+The gap between those two numbers, about $6,700, represents the cost of not knowing where to put your money.

 Most people think $20 is not enough to matter.
 Grab lunch.
 Buy a coffee and a snack.
 Toss it at a scratch ticket.
 Gone by Tuesday.